postlund/pyatv/docs/documentation/protocols.md

 As single byte objects are ignored, the constructed index list looks like `[a, b, test, c]`.
 Index 2 translates to `"test"` and  `0xA2` is simply replaced by that value.

+The range `0xA0-0xC0` can be used to reference an object using a single byte.
+It is also possible to use `0xC1-0xC4` to address objects beyond that.
+The lower nibble (1-4) indicates how many bytes are used for the index.

 ### Reference Decoding
 To play around with various OPACK input, this example application can be used (only on macOS):